Twitter bots have become an increasingly popular way to automate tasks, interact with users, and disseminate information on the social media platform.

 Go to user Authentication Settings And set up our project Details

 Save the changes for our project and save the generated keys.
-Now lets jump into our python script.
+Now let's jump into our Python script.

 Tweepy acts as a bridge, allowing you to connect with the Twitter API using Python.
 It simplifies the intricacies of the Twitter API by providing a user-friendly interface and adding extra features on top of it.